mackerelio/mkr/README.md

 # USAGE

-Set MACKEREL_APIKEY environment variable, but you don't have to set MACKEREL_APIKEY on your host running [mackerel-agent](https://github.com/mackerelio/mackerel-agent).
+First the MACKEREL_APIKEY environment variable must be set.
+It is not necessary to set the MACKEREL_APIKEY on hosts running [mackerel-agent](https://github.com/mackerelio/mackerel-agent).
 For more details, see below.

 ```bash
 export MACKEREL_APIKEY=<Put your API key>